 Lastly, if the program has not been approved by the State Approving Agency for delivery through an online modality, benefit payments will completely stop (including the Monthly Housing Allowance under the Post-9/11 GI Bill) when students begin training online.

-COVID-19 is likely transmitted in a manner similar to other respiratory viruses, so follow the same guidelines you would follow to prevent the spread of influenza such as covering your cough, staying at least 6 feet away from others, frequently washing your hands with soap and water for at least 20 seconds, not sharing cups or utensils, and avoid touching your face.
+COVID-19 is likely transmitted in a manner similar to other respiratory viruses, so follow the same guidelines you would follow to prevent the spread of influenza.
+It is very important to wear a proper face covering, stay at least 6 feet away from others, frequently wash your hands with soap and water for at least 20 seconds, or hand sanitizer if soap and water is not available.
+Avoid sharing tools, cups or utensils, and avoid touching your face.

-Regardless of what type of upper respiratory infection you may have, you are likely contagious from right before your symptoms start until at least 72 hours after your symptoms have resolved, so it is best to avoid close contact with others during this entire time period.
+Regardless of what type of upper respiratory infection you may have, you are likely contagious for 1-2 days before your symptoms start until at least 72 hours after your symptoms have resolved, so it is required to avoid close contact with others during this entire time period.

-With COVID-19, symptoms appear on average within 5 days of exposure to the virus but the range is 2-14 days after exposure to the virus, so the best thing we can all do to prevent the spread of infection is to stay home and at least 6 feet away from other people while ill.
+With COVID-19, symptoms appear on average within 5 days of exposure to the virus but the range is 2-14 days after exposure to the virus, so the best thing we can all do to prevent the spread of infection is to stay home.

+Many people with COVID-19 do not have any symptoms at all, thus why it is essential to wear proper face coverings, practice social distancing and wash your hands frequently.
 Many young, healthy people may only have minor symptoms similar to a cold.
-Thus, if you have only mild symptoms of a cold that you would not normally go to a clinic for, then the best course of action is to stay home, away from others, rest and drink plenty of fluids.
+Thus, if you have only mild symptoms of a cold or other COVID-19 symptoms that you would not normally go to a clinic for, then the required course of action is to stay home, away from others, rest and drink plenty of fluids.

-The following link has some helpful advice from the CDC on what to do if you are sick. cdc.gov/coronavirus/2019-ncov/about/steps-when-sick.html.
+The following link has some helpful advice from the CDC on what to do if you are sick. http://cdc.gov/coronavirus/2019-ncov/about/steps-when-sick.html.